ancap-ch/from-en/ro/Universally Preferable Behaviour/p01_ch08_lifeboat.md

 A scientist captured by cannibals may pretend to be a witch-doctor in order to escape – this does not mean that we must dismiss the scientific method as entirely invalid.

 Similarly, there can be extreme situations wherein we may choose to commit immoral actions, but such situations do not invalidate the science of morality, any more than occasional mutations invalidate the science of biology.
-In fact, the science of biology is greatly advanced through the acceptance and examination of mutations – and similarly, the science of ethics is only strengthened through an examination of “lifeboat scenarios,” as long as such an examination is not pursued obsessively.
+In fact, the science of biology is greatly advanced through the acceptance and examination of mutations – and similarly, the science of ethics is only strengthened through an examination of “lifeboat scenarios”, as long as such an examination is not pursued obsessively.

 ### Universality And Exceptions

-Before we start using our framework of Universally Preferable Behaviour to examine some commonly held ethical beliefs, we must deal with the question of “exceptions.”
+Before we start using our framework of Universally Preferable Behaviour to examine some commonly held ethical beliefs, we must deal with the question of “exceptions”.

-Using the above “lifeboat scenarios,” the conclusion is often drawn that “the good” is simply *that which is “good” for an individual man’s life*.
+Using the above “lifeboat scenarios”, the conclusion is often drawn that “the good” is simply *that which is “good” for an individual man’s life*.

 In ethical arguments, if I am asked whether I would steal an apple rather than starve to death – and I say “yes” – the following argument is inevitably made: